 Start dress shopping

-An exciting part of the wedding planning process, make sure you allow enough time to order you dress.
-Some boutiques consider under six months a ‘rush order’ and will apply a fee.
+An exciting part of the wedding planning process, book appointments to go and try on a selection of dresses.
+Ensure you allow enough time to order you dress, some boutiques consider under six months a ‘rush order’ and will apply a fee.

 Order wedding cake

 Think about the type of cake you’d like and the style and design of the cake.
 Most cake designers offer sample boxes too, so make sure to taste the cake before you order.